harel-coffee/Random_forest_classification-auto/README.md

 -c clusters for cells in reference sample (same as the input in step1)

 Output will be stored in the file of "Gene_correlation_with_MPP.txt" with each row as correlation cofficiency of each gene with MPP prediction score.
+The gene order are the same as gene order in query sample single cell expression matrix.